AntonioCesarJr/redis-cluster-docker/README.md

 ## What is this project

-#### This project is a Redis running in cluster mode inside a docker container.
+#### This project is a Redis running in clustered mode inside a docker container.
 It's created based on a Linux Ubuntu 16.04 image with a full installation of Redis 3.2.10.
 After install Redis, this container starts a cluster mode using scripts that comes with a full installation of Redis.
 After Redis initialization in cluster mode,  the protected mode is disabled.
 This step is necessary to run Redis inside a container.
 #### The project create 6 Redis nodes, being 3 master and 3 slaves.
 The masters nodes uses the 30001, 30002 and 30003 ports.

 ## How to work with this project